 Vaccines to prevent viral and bacterial infections have saved more lives than any other medicine or medical intervention.
-As currently formulated, immunization doses are among the safest, best tolerated and most effective biological medications available.
-They are also relatively simple to administer and affordable.
+As currently formulated, immunization doses are among the safest, best tolerated, and most effective biological medications available.
+They are also relatively affordable and simple to administer.

-Despite controversies regarding the repeatedly disproved claim that mercury in vaccines causes autism and concerns that immunizing tweens and teens against the sexually transmitted human papillomavirus encourages promiscuity, individuals’ lives and public health can only be improved by ensuring everyone who can benefit from being immunized can get their shots.
+Despite controversies regarding the repeatedly disproved claim that mercury in vaccines causes autism and concerns that immunizing tweens and teens against the sexually transmitted human papillomavirus encourages promiscuity, the benefits of vaccinations—disease eradication, decreases in child mortality, and more—are widely recognized.
+Individuals’ lives and public health can only be improved by ensuring everyone is able to get their shots.

 Why You Should Be a Pharmacist Immunizer